 First of all, I think an important thing to remember when reading anyone’s recovery story, using any self-help program, or even attending therapy, is that you can use what works for you at this particular time in your life, and discard what doesn’t.
 Sometimes people get caught up in trying to do things exactly right, based on someone else’s advice, and it doesn’t end up feeling authentic.
 If someone else’s advice doesn’t help you, it doesn’t necessarily mean you aren’t ready.
 It just might not be the right approach for you.

-My recovery came about from me discovering useful information and an approach that resonated deeply within me.
-This was primarily due to reading Rational Recovery, and also having my own insights afterward, which I discussed in my book.
+My recovery came about from me discovering useful information about the brain and an approach that resonated deeply within me.
+This was primarily due to reading Rational Recovery, and having my own insights afterward, as well as continuing to explore simple brain science, which I discussed in my book.
 Once I changed how I approached recovery, the question of whether or not I was ready to stop binge eating didn’t seem to apply anymore.
-I put the information and insights into action, and my binge eating quickly stopped.
+I put the information and insights into action, and stopped binge eating quickly.
 Questioning my readiness for recovery was something I did when I wasn’t successful, and once I was successful, the question seemed to just fade away.